bigratmonster/bigrat.monster/readme.md

 a picture of big rat

-## 🚨 So, I want to shut this project down.
+## 🚨 So, I want to shut this project down (or at least freeze it).
 Want to leave a comment?
 Please view discussion [#72](https://github.com/bigratmonster/bigrat.monster/discussions/72).

 ## Copyright Information